cybershoe/devday-mongo101-labs/docs/lab1/lab1-3.md

   ![mongosh list of databases](images/mongosh-show-dbs.png)

-When you are done, proceed to the next chapter.
+When you are done, proceed to the next lab.